tjjlemaire/instrulink/README.md

 ## Usage

-The package provides high-level functions to access instruments and send/receive commands.
-Example scripts are located in the `/scripts` subfolder.
+See example scripts are located in the `/scripts` subfolder.